-All Surefoot pile caps are fabricated using 250 grade plates with variable thickness, starting with the SF-50 at 4mm to the SF-600 using 10mm. the driving guides are custom made to suit the micropiles.
+All Surefoot pile caps are fabricated using 350+ grade plates with variable thickness, starting with the T150 at 4mm thick to the S600 at 10mm thick, the driving guides are custom made to suit the micropiles.

 The micropile is one of the main components of Surefoot.
 Each micropile is driven into the ground and together they resist the loadings applied to the Surefoot cap.